 As a continental European, I will not pretend to know much of Scottish kilts.
 I saw Braveheart, and once or twice only saw males in kilts on my way back home from work.
 The latter meant: a sports event involving the Scottish team takes place at our stadium.
 Ok, it is understandable that Scottish males wear kilts to underline their nationality at sports events.
 But … do they wear kilts in Scotland?

 Our 2015 trip to Scotland was only a four-day journey, the vast majority of which was appreciating green highlands, visiting castles and enjoying Fringe performances in Edinburgh.
-However, on a Saturday afternoon/evening we took a walk in Glasgow.
-In the city centre we felt the party time.
-We saw girls wearing evening dresses, elegant and colourful (to be expected in southern and eastern Europe, but in western Europe was a bit unexpected).
+However, on a Saturday afternoon/evening, we took a walk in Glasgow.
+In the city center, we felt the party time.
+We saw girls wearing evening dresses, elegant and colorful (to be expected in southern and eastern Europe, but in western Europe was a bit unexpected).
 Males accompanying them wore either just European clothing or … kilts.
 Wow!
 We spent the night at a hotel near the Stirling castle (Scotland of course).
 The hotel restaurant was hosting a wedding party.
 An elegant one.
 Half of the male community was wearing kilts.
-Very elegant and posh ones.
+Exquisite and posh ones.

 So yes.
 Definitely Scotts wear kilts in Scotland.
-It does not probably happen on a daily basis, but like in many other countries or regions, the traditional dress (here: kilts) is considered to be a kind of elegant garment worn on special occasions.
+It does not probably happen daily.
+Like in many other countries or regions, the traditional dress (here: kilts) is considered to be a kind of elegant garment worn on special occasions.
 No one, besides tourists on their first days in Scotland cares to turn around.
-It is simply nothing unusual.
+It is merely nothing unusual.